seppovic/check_mk-plugins/slapd/README.md

 # Known issues

 # History
+* 1.0.2 Fixed Bug in WATO, not using named Parameters anymore, makes this plugin usable with check_mk pre 1.2.7
-* 1.0.1 fixed mkp file, exchange complained about the apostrophe.
+* 1.0.1 Fixed mkp file, exchange complained about the apostrophe.
-* 1.0   first release
+* 1.0   First release